 If issues are the building blocks, projects serve as the containers holding those building blocks.
 Projects define the scope that your issues pertain to, and every issue must belong to one project.

-Jira Core offers business projects that may pertain to an initiative or business unit within an organization, while Jira Software adds software projects that may pertain to different applications built and supported by your organization.
-Jira Service Desk adds another project type – Service Desk – to the list.
+Jira Work Management offers business projects that may pertain to an initiative or business unit within an organization, while Jira Software adds software projects that may pertain to different applications built and supported by your organization.
+Jira Service Management adds another project type – Service Project – to the list.

 All issues begin with the project key that is defined when the project is created.
 For example, “My New Project” may define the key “PROJ”.
 All issues for “My New Project” will be labeled as “PROJ” followed by a unique identifier (e.g. PROJ-1, PROJ-234, PROJ-1844).